olee2002/SpringBootApp/README.md

 # DeployADockerContainerToK8s
-describe the process of deploying a docker container to kubenets
+describe the process of deploying a docker container to kubenets.
+Note: the order of each step is important!

 ## GCloud Init
 Create an google cloud account with a $300 credit.